OxfordInfoLabs/ng-kinibind/README.md

 * actionURL (string) - the URL that the request should be made against.
 * method (string) - the method type used in the request
 * actionParams (? object) - any parameters that should be sent with the request as POST params.
+* successRoute (? string) - the route to navigate to after the action has completed successfully.
+(Note: will not fire completed event if this is set)

 ##### Events
 * started - fires when the action begins